seqan/seqan3/doc/tutorial/sequence_file/index.md

 Before we dive into the details, we will outline the general design of our file objects, hoping that it will make the following tutorial easier to understand.

 As mentioned above, our file object is a range over records.
-More specifically over objects of type seqan3::sequence_record.
+More specifically, a range over objects of type seqan3::sequence_record.

 Output files can handle various types that fulfill the requirements of the format (e.g.